MFA in Playwriting

 - GRS EN 705: Seminar: Writing of Plays 1 (Fall 2)

 - GRS EN 706: Seminar: Writing of Plays 2 (Spring 2)

 Sixteen (16) credits of dramatic or other literature

 These credits must be at the 500 level or above, chosen in consultation with the advisor to form a coherent plan of study that informs the student’s scholarly interests and creative work.
 Courses may be selected from offerings in the Departments of English, Classical Studies, Modern Languages & Comparative Literature, Romance Studies, and Film & Television, or the School of Theatre.

 Four (4) credits of creative process coursework in play production

 - CFA TH 653 (Fall) or TH 654 (Spring): Design Master Class for Graduate Students

 - CFA TH 641 (Fall) or TH 642 (Spring): Directed Study (Introduction to Directing)

 Two (2) elective credits

-These may be earned through a mentored teaching assistantship.
+These may be earned through classroom work or through a mentored teaching assistantship.